-20. Details of the management and staffing structure of the home, including arrangements for the professional supervision of staff, including staffs that provide education or health care.
+19. Details of the management and staffing structure of the home, including arrangements for the professional supervision of staff, including staffs that provide education or health care.

 Dedicated staff teams work within each of the homes.
 A Home Manager (HM) will oversee the management of between one/two homes, depending on the number of young people and experience of the Home Manager.
 The Home Manager leads a team consisting of DHMs (Deputy Home Managers), SSWs (Senior Support Workers) and SWs (Support Workers).
 The number of staff allocated will depend on the size of the home and the needs of the young people.
-Home Managers and Deputy Home Managers provide supervision for their staff teams of Education, the Senior Behaviour Support Coordinator and the Business Manager; the senior management team (apart from the Business Manager) provide on call, out of hours cover for the school and homes on a rota basis.
+Home Managers and Deputy Home Managers provide supervision for their staff teams

 Home Managers report to, and are supervised by, a Care Manager who in turn report to the Registered Manager.
-The Senior Management team for the school consists of the Registered Manager, the Care Managers, the Principal, the Head
+The Senior Management team for the school consists of the Registered Manager, the Care Managers, the Principal, the Head of Education, the Pastoral Manager; the senior management team provide on call, out of hours cover for the school and homes on a rota basis.